 The last time I held a ‘proper’ camera was quite a few moon’s ago at uni and to be honest, my memory of the functions has somewhat faded since.
 With this in mind, my first task was to find a camera that was relatively easy to use but that would meet my demands as my skills grow over the year.
 I settled on the Canon EOS 100d model which is touted as the worlds smallest DSLR camera, I thought this perfectly fitted the bill for my needs.

 Time to put my skills to the test.
 I decided to take part in the London Street/Graffiti Art tour last Saturday afternoon which I saw advertised on yplan.
 The walking tour of Shoreditch in London’s East End departs from Shoreditch train station and takes a wander through the streets centred primarily around Brick Lane.
 I thought this would provide lots of interesting locations and scenes for me to shoot.

-Works of street art by famous artists like Shepard Fairey, Stik, Space Invader and of course Banksy were all included in the very thorough 2.5 tour.
-Some of the art was beautiful and really gives the drab and sometimes seedy looking lanes and streets a great injection of character.
+Works of street art by famous artists like Shepard Fairey, Stik, Space Invader and of course Banksy were all included in the very thorough 2.5 tours.
+Some of the art was beautiful and really gives the drab and sometimes seedy-looking lanes and streets a great injection of character.
 Just as I was getting into the swing of my photography, in typical British style the heavens opened and my relaxed gander came to a sudden halt.
-My top tip, if you plan give this a bash is please do remember your umbrella to avoid getting soaked like me!
+My top tip, if you plan to give this a bash is please do remember your umbrella to avoid getting soaked like me!

-As far as my photography went, I had fun playing around with the cameras settings and capturing some of the eye-catching art works on the day.
-As 2014 progresses I will look forward to working on my skills and showing them off on here as part of the #ImProving2014 campaign so keep your eyes peeled for more of the same.
+As far as my photography went, I had fun playing around with the camera’s settings and capturing some of the eye-catching artworks on the day.
+As 2014 signs of progress I will look forward to working on my skills and showing them off on here as part of the #ImProving2014 campaign so keep your eyes peeled for more of the same.